paigerube14/chaos-ai/README.md

 ### Understanding Results

-Chaos AI saves results in the specified output directory:
+Krkn-AI saves results in the specified output directory:

 ```
 .